 Ralph Eaton: Fuzzy Kudzu

-Fuzzy Kudzu is stitched almost entirely from hundreds of stuffed animals donated by the local Roanoke Goodwill.
-Most of its “pelt” is recycled from discarded teddy bears, bunnies, and kittens, each taken apart by the artist and reassembled into nearly fifty “vines” ranging from twenty to thirty-four feet.
+Fuzzy Kudzu is stitched almost entirely from used stuffed animals donated by the local Roanoke Goodwill.
+Most of its “pelt” is recycled from discarded teddy bears, bunnies, and kittens, each taken apart by the artist and reassembled into over fifty “vines” ranging from twenty to thirty-four feet.
+Weighing nearly a ton, Fuzzy Kudzu is comprised of faux fur fabric, polyester fiberfill, and more than one thousand stuffed animals.
 Open for interpretation, the resulting shape can be seen as a waterfall, tree trunk, or column—something immediate and organic, yet elegantly classical.
 Like much site-responsive sculpture, it also morphs with changes in light, be it the movement of the sun or black lights trained across its soft, articulated surfaces.

 Born in Roanoke, Eaton is very influenced by the West Coast art scene of the 1990s.
 Working in Los Angeles at the same time as acclaimed artists Mike Kelley and Paul McCarthy, who used re-purposed mundane materials in their works, Eaton saw thrift store cast-offs as symbols of a consumer culture gone awry.
 Says Eaton: “Making art out of junk is my therapeutic strategy for coping with the human condition, with the clutter of the world.”
 At the time, he started buying trash bags full of used stuffed animals to make his works, beginning with a series of “cured teddy bears (curing them of their cuteness by burning and other surgeries).”
 In the past few years his pieces have grown more abstract, where wall constructions are dominated by red or blue clumps and animals’ faces either missing or buried.
 By limiting color and suppressing cuteness these recent works explore sculptural form and texture, allowing broader references to the body, living organisms, and emotional states to emerge.